saghosh/root-short-exercise/_episodes/03-root-and-pyroot.md

 ---
-title: "ROOT in C++ and Python"
+title: "ROOT and using ROOT prompt"
 teaching: 10
 exercises: 5
 questions:
-- "Should I use ROOT in C++ or Python?"
+- "How to use a ROOT file and the ROOT prompt ?"
 objectives:
-- "Run C++ code interactively with ROOT!"
-- "Compile C++ programs using ROOT!"
+- "Open a ROOT file"
-- "Use ROOT in Python!"
+- "Use ROOT prompt"
 keypoints:
 - "The choice of interactive C++, compiled C++ or Python is based on the use case!"
 - "Usage of C++ code, compiled with optimization flags, may save you hours of computing time!"